 Cloud Vulnerability DB

 CVE-2025-5281 is a security vulnerability discovered in Google Chrome's Back-Forward Cache (BFCache) implementation.
 The vulnerability was reported by Jesper van den Ende from Pelican Party Studios on May 12, 2025, and affects versions of Google Chrome prior to 137.0.7151.55.
-This security flaw allows remote attackers to potentially obtain user information through a crafted HTML page (Chrome Release, NVD).
+This security flaw allows remote attackers to potentially obtain user information through a crafted HTML page (Chrome Release, Wiz Analysis).

 Source: This report was generated using AI